flonatel/pipexec/README.md

 a signal, the pipe of commands is restarted.

 # Usage
+    $ ./pipexec -h
+    pipexec version 1.4
+    (c) 2014 by flonatel GmbH & Co, KG
+    License GPLv2+: GNU GPL version 2 or later <http://gnu.org/licenses/gpl.html>.

+    Usage: pipexec [options] -- command-pipe
+    Options:
+     -h              display this help
+     -l logfd        set fd which is used for logging -n name         set the name of the process
+     -p pidfile      specify a pidfile
+     -s sleep_time   time to wait before a restart

+Example:

     $ pipexec /bin/ls -l "|" /bin/grep LIC
     -rw-r--r-- 1 florath florath 18025 Mar 16 19:36 LICENSE